peymanh/BP-interview/README.md

 Both of these columns are indexed with ``db_index=True``, because most of our searches on this model are based on these columns.
 We have a ``rate`` column in the range of ``[0,5]`` with the specified validators.
 Moreover we have defined time related fields which are used to calculate the age of rating that is used in calculating the ``average_rate``.

-Whenever a user rates and articles, we search through the model to find whether they have rated before.
-If true, we update the rate and if not, we insert a new row.
+Whenever a user rates an article, we search through the Rating model to find whether they have rated before or not.
+If true, we update the existing rate and if not, we insert a new row.

 ## Calculating the average rate
 As this rating service is a high-traffic service, the calculation of the average cannot be performed synchronously.